antriver/eslint-config-antriver/README.md

 ### Vue

 The `vue.js` file contains extra rules to use with a Vue project.
-Add it to your extends list **in addition to** the base like this:
+Add it to your extends list **in addition to** the base like this.
+It no longer extends any base file because this caused issues with the parser options being changed when using it with Vue, so add that too.

     {
         "extends": [
             "@antriver/eslint-config-antriver",
+            "plugin:vue/recommended",
             "@antriver/eslint-config-antriver/vue"
         ]
     }